What this handout is about

 Psychology is a behavioral science, and writing in psychology is similar to writing in the hard sciences.
 See our handout on writing in the sciences.
 The Publication Manual of the American Psychological Association provides an extensive discussion on how to write for the discipline.
 The Manual also gives the rules for psychology’s citation style, called APA.
 The Library’s citation tutorial will also introduce you to the APA style.

-Here are suggestions for achieving precision and clarity in your writing:
+Suggestions for achieving precision and clarity in your writing

 Your writing should show respect for research participants and readers, so it is important to choose language that is clear, accurate, and unbiased.
 The APA sets forth guidelines for reducing bias in language: acknowledge participation, describe individuals at the appropriate level of specificity, and be sensitive to labels.
 Here are some specific examples of how to reduce bias in your language: